lx-lovin/Animal-Recognizer/README.md

-# Cat-Dog-Recognizer
+# Animal Recognizer
-Recognize Cat or Dog using CNN and Keras with 95.62% accuracy
+Recognize Animals using CNN and Keras with 95.62% accuracy

 # Requirements(to be installed)
 # Keras